 As described throughout, there is no single correct approach for setting and using the concept of risk appetite.
-It must consider the industry of an organisation, the economic backdrop, the risk materiality, and the organisational culture, leadership style and stakeholder expectations.
+It must consider the industry of an organisation, economic backdrop, risk materiality, organisational culture, leadership style and stakeholder expectations.
 The risk appetite statement for an investment bank will be very different to that for a large infrastructure construction contractor or that of a local authority.
-The types of risks, balance of qualitative and quantitative KPIs and KRIs, and style of leadership and decision-making will all be different.
-A statement that is too complex, or that is considered to address the wrong risks, will be ignored.
+The types of risks, balance of qualitative and quantitative KPIs and KRIs, style of leadership and decision-making will all be different.
+A statement that is too complex or considered to address the wrong risks will be ignored.

 As part of implementation, it is important that employees undergo training with regards to how risk appetite can and should be considered as part of the risk management and decision-making frameworks, and what the overall benefits of it are.
-This must be backed up by consistent leadership demonstration of the expected behaviours and by appropriate recognition and reward mechanisms that support the effective use of risk appetite in day-to-day activities.
+This must be backed up by consistent leadership demonstration of the behaviours expected and by appropriate recognition and reward mechanisms that support the effective use of risk appetite in day-to-day activities.

 Finally, risk appetite must not be allowed to become the sole responsibility of the risk management function.
-The risk management function should support and advise, with implementation of processes derived from the risk appetite statement owned by the operational managers, who should be held to account on its use.
+The risk management function should support and advise, with implementation of processes derived from the risk appetite statement owned by operational managers who are held to account on its use.

-4.2 Why is the concept of risk appetite hard to apply?
+5.2 Why is the concept of risk appetite hard to apply?

-Whilst risk appetite statements are becoming a standard part of risk management frameworks across many industrial sectors, some consider practical implementation an area that requires further development.
+Whilst risk appetite statements are becoming a standard part of risk management frameworks across many industrial sectors, some consider practical implementation to be an area that requires further development.
 Key challenges and considerations include:

-• Risk appetite and related tolerances (qualitative and quantitative) need to be calibrated at different levels of the organisation, as well as across different units or functions

-• Risk appetite can be used as an effective tool to arrive at a more optimum decision on the balance between risk retention, mitigation and transfer (risk transfer optimisation)

-• Risk appetite and maturity models can be used to identify improvements, focus effort and foster a continuous improvement mentality

-• Statements must be formulated and developed in a way to avoid unintended constraints or artificial 'breaches'

-• Whilst individual areas need to be considered, these cannot be addressed in a siloed way, which might lead to conflicts and unintended consequences.
-They need to be framed in a manner that enables management to allocate resources and understand risk/benefit trade-offs

-• They need to speak to and serve all levels of management and front-line employees in a language that is meaningful to them and that is consistent with other targets and goals

-• Risk appetite frameworks and/or statements need to be kept under constant review to ensure they remain relevant despite shifts in the working environment and stakeholder expectations.
+- Risk appetite and related tolerances (qualitative and quantitative) need to be calibrated at different levels of the organisation, as well as across different units or functions - Risk appetite can be used as an effective tool to arrive at a more optimum decision on the balance between risk retention, mitigation and transfer (risk transfer optimisation) - Risk appetite and maturity models can be used to identify improvements, focus effort and foster a continuous improvement mentality - Risk appetite statements must be formulated and developed in a way to avoid unintended constraints or artificial 'breaches' - Whilst individual areas need to be considered when developing risk appetite statements/frameworks, they cannot be addressed in a siloed way that might lead to conflicts and unintended consequences.
+Their requirements need to be framed in a manner that enables management to allocate resources and understand risk/benefit trade-offs - Risk appetite statements/frameworks need to speak to and serve all levels of management and front-line employees in a language that is meaningful to them and is consistent with other targets and goals - Risk appetite frameworks and/or statements need to be kept under constant review to ensure they remain relevant despite shifts in the working environment and stakeholder expectations.

 Risk appetite is also challenging to apply where an organisation's risk profile is not well understood.
 In the case of a poorly understood risk profile, this is also likely to be linked to a low level of maturity in risk management.
 Forming a better understanding of the risk profile will be a necessary initial step before the risk appetite can be set.
-A sustainable risk appetite depends on alignment with an organisation's risk maturity and culture.
-Risk maturity reflects how an organisation functions relative to its risk appetite, since the appetite framework shapes decision-making, should build on culture and determines the capability of an organisation to approach risk in a balanced and well-informed way over the longer term.